Diphtheria

 People at greater risk of exposure

-People are at greater risk of being exposed to diphtheria if they:
+People might be at greater risk of being exposed to diphtheria if they:

 Diagnosis and treatment